Flamenco Props

-Flamenco props, known as “elementos flamencos,” demand dedicated practice.
+Flamenco props (fan, shawl, castanets, hat and the bata de cola) demand dedicated practice.
 Students gradually develop the strength, technique, and finesse required to handle these props seamlessly.

 El Mantón – The Shawl: